Kiske/Somerville

 Kiske/Somerville is a melodic heavy metal duet project, put together in late 2009 by Frontiers Records.
-The project features vocalist Michael Kiske (Helloween, Unisonic, Place Vendome) collaborating with American singer Amanda Somerville (Aina, HDK, Trillium, Epica).
+The project features German singer Michael Kiske (Helloween, Unisonic, Place Vendome) collaborating with American singer Amanda Somerville (Aina, HDK, Trillium, Epica).

-The project has released the debut album Kiske/Somerville on September 24, 2010 and the second album, City of Heroes on April 17, 2015.
+The project released the debut album Kiske/Somerville in September 2010, and the second album City of Heroes in April 2015.

 Biography

 Michael Kiske is a German singer best known for his early work with the German power metal band Helloween.
 He is the vocalist of the hard rock/heavy metal band Unisonic and has released several solo albums.
 Kiske has participated on various projects such as Place Vendome and Avantasia and has also recorded guest vocals for numerous rock and metal bands.

 Amanda Somerville is an American singer-songwriter and vocal coach who works mostly in Germany and was involved in many productions of German producers Sascha Paeth and Miro.
 Amanda is the vocalist of the band Trillium and provides vocals for the project HDK.
 She is featured on the symphonic metal project Aina and has also recorded guest vocals for the band Kamelot.

 In late 2009, Serafino Perugino (president of the Italian record label Frontiers Records) hired Mat Sinner (Sinner, Primal Fear) and Magnus Karlsson (Primal Fear) to provide the songwriting for a duet project between Michael Kiske and Amanda Somerville.

 The majority of the songwriting for the debut album of the Kiske/Somerville project was supplied by Sinner and Karlsson, with further input from Sander Gommans (After Forever) and Amanda Somerville.
 The aforementioned musicians together with Jimmy Kresic (Voodoo Circle), Martin Schmidt and Ramy Ali also provided the instrumentation for the album.
 The self-titled debut album was released on September 24, 2010.
 Two music videos were filmed for the songs "Silence" and "If I Had A Wish", enabling most of the participants to actually meet in person.